NIGMS/Foundations-of-Python-for-Data-Science/Submodule 0/Submodule_0_Tutorial_4_GitHub4You.md

 ![CommitMessage](./images/commit_msg.png)

-5. Click the bottom "Commit to _____" button (this saves the version to your local repository).
+5. Click the bottom 'Commit to _____' button (this saves the version to your local repository).
-6. Click Push to Origin (this uploads your data to GitHub.com).
+6. Click 'Push to Origin' (this uploads your data to GitHub.com).
 ![PushImage](./images/push_origin.png)